 That means a quality receiver should convert and relay signals to every speaker to ensure the surround sound system works as intended.

-If you are interested in playing loud music, you can always get a receiver and an amplifier if your budget allows.
+If you are interested in playing loud music, you can always get a receiver and an amplifier if your budget allows it.

 Are There In-Ceiling Speakers that Don’t Require an Amp or Receiver?

-If you read above, you should be able to answer this question.
+If you read the above, you should be able to answer this question.

 The answer is yes!

 While most in-ceiling speakers are passive and require an amplifier, active models are growing in popularity and these do not require an amp.

 Yes!
 While the majority of in-ceiling speakers are passive, there are active models that are growing in popularity.